StackStorm/st2docs/docs/source/troubleshooting/rest_api_access.rst

 3. Verify if you have |st2|-specific nginx configuration.
 This is usually in ``/etc/nginx/conf.d/``.

-4. Verify that no firewall is blocking is ports on the box.
+4. Verify that no firewall is blocking the ports on the box.
 It's usually ``ufw`` for ubuntu or ``firewall-cmd`` in RHEL/CentOS.

 5. Verify nginx is listening on port 443.
 You can use ``netstat -tupln | grep 443``.

-If none of these steps work, please have the ``curl`` command and info you collected for the above steps before engaging support.
+If none of these steps work, have the ``curl`` command and the infoemation you collected for the above steps available before engaging our technical support.